realnihal/realnihal.github.io-oldversion/_posts/2021-08-15-COVID19-forecasting.md

 The goal of this project is to give a fair estimate of covid cases in India.
 I came across an published article on [Forecasting COVID-19 cases](https://reader.elsevier.com/reader/sd/pii/S2211379721000048?token=96B6C9E2813943F5D2FE4882F66A79AFA5E8779BC525996AA7E6F9EE1B924E254C50FC4994A800B07CE92EADF065D17B&originRegion=eu-west-1&originCreation=20210815022455).
 They were able to make predections with an error of less that 2%.
 Here I have tried to implement their learnings and try to make predictions for the next few days.

+You can check out the complete code [here](https://github.com/realnihal/Forecasting-COVID-19-cases).

 ## Importing data

 I have imported the covid-19 data from [this source](https://documenter.getpostman.com/view/10724784/SzYXXKmA).
 The data is collected by volunteers and pre-cleaned.
 We get access to various metrics but only interested in the "Daily Case" counts.

 ```python
 # importing the Covid-19 time series data